Jaojao00/JaomcStorage/README.md

 3. Tuỳ chỉnh file `config.yml`, `guiore.yml` theo nhu cầu.
 4. Reload lại plugin bằng lệnh: `/jaostorage reload`

+## 📥 INSTALLATION

+1. Download the `JaomcStorage.jar` file and put it in the `plugins/` folder.

+2. Start the server so that the plugin can automatically create a configuration file.

+3. Customize the `config.yml`, `guiore.yml` files as needed.

+4. Reload the plugin with the command: `/jaostorage reload`
 ---

 ## 📁 CẤU HÌNH CHÍNH (`config.yml`)